 Poetry London’s editorial team is headed by the Italian-Iranian writer André Naffis-Sahely and Isabelle Baafi, a British poet and editor of Jamaican and South African descent.
 Previous editors have included Pascale Petit, Moniza Alvi, Maurice Riordan, Martha Kapos, Colette Bryce, Martha Sprackland, and Ahren Warner.

 All files must be either a .doc, .docx or .pdf.
-All entries will be judged anonymously and the poet’s name must not appear on any page.
+All entries will be judged anonymously and the poet’s name must not appear on any page of the portfolio.
 Entries must be written in English, can be on any subject and can be written in any style or form.
+Each poem should be uploaded in a separate document.
 Entries are welcome from poets based anywhere in the world and there are no restrictions on themes, subjects or styles.